 Here’s a photo of Captain Charles Grayson hanging out with John Huston during WWII:

-Charles Grayson would have been the best man at the 1946 wedding of John Huston (below left) and Evelyn Keyes, Columbia star, if they had had a church wedding.
+Charles Grayson would have been the best man at the 1946 wedding of John Huston (below left) and Evelyn Keyes (below right), Columbia star, if they had had a church wedding.
 But John and Evelyn eloped to Las Vegas on the spur of the moment and forgot to notify the best man until they returned to Hollywood.
 So this is a photograph of the prospective best man’s kiss to the bride on the set of JOHNNY O’CLOCK, while the groom stands by, lips puckered, awaiting his turn.

-After the war, Charles was briefly married to the pulchritudinous Daye Eliot (born Evelyn Crowell).
+After the war, Charles was only briefly married to the pulchritudinous Daye Eliot (born Evelyn Crowell).
 The marriage lasted until late 1946 or early 1947 ( the April 1947 Star-Journal says he was given the “Reno Routine” by Daye).

 Apparently, Hollywood actresses, the war, carousing and working with John Huston wasn’t enough because his wanderlust got the better of him.
 He hung out with the King of Cambodia which he fictionalized in his novel The Broken Gate.